D4gitab/KurtDanielle/README.md

 #### BIO

 - 📖 I'm currently learning Roblox Lua and Discord Python
-- 👨‍💻 I'm currently working on Project Alon (Alon is a filipino word that means wave)
 - 🎮 I'm a gamer I play CS:GO,Valorant,Minecraft,GTA V,COD Warzone, League Of Legends and more!